Jakob Björck

-Jakob Björck (1727 or 1728 – 20 February 1793 in Stockholm) was a Swedish portrait painter and copyist.
+Jakob Björck (1727/1728 – 20 February 1793) was a Swedish painter and copyist who specialised in portrait painting.

 Biography

 In the early stages of his career, Björck is reported to have been a pupil of Johan Henrik Scheffel; however, this is uncertain.
 He worked in the studio of pastel painter Gustav Lundberg between 1750 and 1774.
 In 1774, Björck married Cicilia Gren (1723 or 1724–1811).

 In Lundberg's studio 1750–1774

 Oil copies of Lundberg's pastels are usually attributed to Björck, despite several other assistants being employed in the studio at the time: Per Cogell (later a city painter in Lyon), Adolf Hall, Jonas Forsslund and a pastel painter named Pettersson.
 In addition, Lundberg had so many orders at times that he delegated the copy orders to other artists – Johan Henrik Scheffel and Fredrik Brander.
 Moreover, it seems that Ulrika Pasch, Olof Arenius, the court miniaturist John George Henrichsen as well as Niklas Lafrensen the Elder all had access to Lundberg's originals.

 It was well known at the time that pastel paintings are sensitive to light, moisture and touch, wherefore it was common to order oil copies from the outset.
 An example of this can be seen in the Swedish Count Carl Gustaf Tessin's diary, into which he had copied the following receipt from Lundberg: